IsmarCostabile/5-axis-CNC-visualizer/README.md

-Visualizes a 5-axis CNC toolpath with PyQt5 and OpenGL
+5-axis CNC toolpath visualizer with PyQt5 and OpenGL

 To execute: Run RoboticVisualizer.py